-Individuals must have the capacity to commit to the project for the year and have a working knowledge of how their agency and/or their current role interfaces with individuals with SUDs and the justice system.
+Individuals must have the capacity to commit to the project for the year and have a working knowledge of how their agency and/or their current role interfaces with individuals with SUDs and the adult criminal justice system.
 This opportunity will primarily benefit agency leaders and mid-level staff members.
-Individual applicants who are not agency leaders must include a letter of support from their agency director.
+Individual applicants who are not agency leaders must indicate support to participate from their agency director in their letter of commitment.